Prattville, Alabama: Climate

 According to the Köppen climate classification, Prattville has a humid subtropical climate (abbreviated Cfa).

 Severe weather

 On February 17, 2008, Prattville was hit by an EF3 tornado which destroyed more than 45 homes and businesses and damaged over 700.
 Twenty-nine people were injured with no fatalities.
 Preliminary estimates put the damage at $85 million in insured and uninsured damages.

 Education

 Most of Prattville (the Autauga County portion) is part of the Autauga County School System, and has eight schools, including Prattville High School and the Autauga County Technology Center.
 The Elmore County portion is in the Elmore County Public School System.

 Prattville Christian Academy and Autauga Academy are private schools based in the city.
 East Memorial Christian Academy was located in an unincorporated area of Autauga County, near Prattville, until it was closed down.

+Emergency services

+Fire protection and Emergency Medical Services in Prattville are provided by the Prattville Fire Department.

+Law enforcement agency is the Prattville Police Department.

 Media

 Prattville is part of the Montgomery television market.
 WOW! (formerly Knology) and Charter provide cable television service.
 DirecTV and Dish Network provide direct broadcast satellite television including both local and national channels to area residents.
 Prattville is also served by the twice-weekly Prattville Progress newspaper.